 In this article, we will consider an important question for many users: “How to recover files or folders deleted from the HDD, memory card or flash drive”.
 And in addition to the main topic, we will study the process of restoring a deleted or missing hard disk directory.

 - Differences in the functionality of different drives.
-Expand the Recycle Bin.
-Custom files.
+Expanding the Recycle Bin.
+Custom files

 Before discussing the principles of working with different types of devices, it is necessary to differentiate them by defining the main differences: